spotinst/help/src/docs/ocean-cd/getting-started/end-to-end.md

 2. Complete the information:
 * Cluster Identifier: This is a logical identifier for your cluster.
 You can choose any ID, and it is not coupled to the Ocean cluster ID (o-xxxxxx).
 Ocean CD can run on clusters that are not managed by Ocean.
 The cluster ID must be unique, have up to 30 alphanumeric characters, and not contain spaces.
 * Argo Rollout Installation: Ocean CD uses Argo rollouts as part of its engine.
-If Argo rollout is not installed, Ocean CD will install it (based on the selected option).
+If Argo Rollout is not installed, Ocean CD will install it (based on the selected option).

 3. Download the YAML and apply it to your Kubernetes cluster.
 `kubectl apply -f <Name of the YAML>`

-**If this is not specified in the command, the operator will be installed in the oceancd namespace.**
+**If this is not specified in the command, the operator will be installed in the Ocean CD namespace.**

 When the process is complete and the operator pods are running, your cluster will automatically appear in the Cluster Settings section.